SanjitKumarRoy/Assembly_Language/README.md

 # Tutorial on Assembly Language Programming

+## Run `Assembly Program`
 ### Step 1: Install NASM and Build Tools
-Open a terminal and run the following commands to install NASM and the required build tools:
+Open a terminal and run the following commands to install `NASM` and the required build tools:
 ```bash
 sudo apt update
 sudo apt install nasm build-essential